-- Subversion: A villain plants an Incredibly Obvious Bug on a chair.
+- Subverted: A villain plants an Incredibly Obvious Bug on a chair.
 The hero finds it and throws it out, muttering, "Does he think I'm blind?"

-- Averted: A villain plants a bug on a chair.
-It is small, camouflaged and unobtrusive, and goes undetected by the hero.
+- Averted: A villain plants a small, camouflaged bug on a chair, although in other points of the fiction it is pointed that bugs are large and flashing.
+It goes undetected by the hero.
 The trope never comes into play.

 So aversions worth mentioning will generally follow this pattern: A super-majority of works that have element A will also have trope A, but work W has element A without trope A. If the number of aversions on a tropes page consist of at least a third of the examples, perhaps averting the trope isn't as notable as initially thought.

 Remember — just because a trope does not come into play doesn't make it averted.
 It is when you would very much expect the trope in a work but despite there being plenty of opportunity for it, it is never used.
 Many tropes have an inverse of themselves — if the inverse is applicable instead, then it's just a different trope being used.